enlightware/ferlium/doc/abi.md

 # Tagged unions

+Tagged unions (sum types) box their payloads to allow for recursive types.

-Tagged unions (sum types) can be named:
+Tagged unions can be named:

 ```
 enum V {